Russia May Have Financed Donald Trump Ukraine Plot, Documents Show, Experts Say Vladimir Putin Would Benefit

-Federal prosecutors on Wednesday revealed that Lev Parnas, who is connected to Donald Trump through Trump’s lawyer Rudy Giuliani, received a secret payment of $1 million from a Russian bank accounting September, about one month before he and business partner Igor Fruman were arrested while trying to fly out of the United States on one-way airline tickets, according to an NBC News report.
+Federal prosecutors on Wednesday revealed that Lev Parnas, who is connected to Donald Trump through Trump’s personal lawyer Rudy Giuliani, received a secret payment of $1 million from a Russian bank account in September, about one month before he and business partner Igor Fruman were arrested, according to an NBC News report.

-Parnas not only worked for Giuliani in the lawyer’s attempt to pressure Ukraine into doing political favors for Trump, he says that he met personally with Trump at the White House in December of 2018.
-At that meeting, Parnas claims, Trump personally dispatched him on a “mission” to pressure the Ukrainian government to stage a sham “investigation” that would discredit Democrat Joe Biden.
-Even at that time, four months before declaring his candidacy, Biden was considered the favorite in the race to run against Trump in the 2020 election.
+Parnas not only worked with Giuliani in an attempt to pressure Ukraine into performing political favors for Trump, but he says that he met personally with Trump at the White House in December 2018.
+Parnas said that at that meeting Trump personally dispatched him on a “mission” to pressure the Ukrainian government to stage a sham “investigation” that would discredit Democrat Joe Biden.
+Even at that time, four months before declaring his candidacy, Biden was considered the favorite in the race against Trump in the 2020 election.

 Giuliani has said that he provides his legal services to Trump on a pro bono basis — that is, free of charge.
 But he was paid $500,000 by a company called Fraud Guarantee, which was owned by Parnas.

-“If Parnas himself was being paid by Russian sources, this means the Russians were essentially subsidizing Trump,” wrote New York Magazine columnist Jonathan Chait on Thursday.
+“If Parnas himself was being paid by Russian sources, this means the Russians were essentially subsidizing Trump,” wrote New York Magazine columnist Jonathan Chait today.
 “Trump’s Ukraine plot appears to have been financed by Russia.”

-Watch an explanation of the financial relationship between Giuliani and Parnas’s Fraud Guarantee company in the video below, from The Wall Street Journal.
+The Wall Street Journal has published a video explaining the financial relationship between Giuliani and Parnas’s Fraud Guarantee company.

 Parnas and Fruman were arrested in October and charged with funneling hundreds of thousands in cash from an unnamed Russian businessman to a pro-Trump SuperPac, as well as to other Republican candidates, including House Minority Leader Kevin McCarthy.

-Trump has denied knowing the pair, who are based in Florida but were born in Ukraine during a period when the country was under the domination of the Soviet Union.
-But they have been photographed at the White House with Trump, Giuliani, and Vice President Mike Pence, and have also dined there with Trump.
+Trump has denied knowing Parnas and Fruman, who are based in Florida but were born in Ukraine during a period when the country was under the domination of the Soviet Union.
+However, the pair have been photographed at the White House with Trump, Giuliani and Vice President Mike Pence.
+They have also dined there with Trump.

 From left to right: